jamesshore/quixote/docs/api.md

 * `frame.reset()` resets the test frame.
 Call this before or after each test to reset to a known-good state.
 (This is faster than creating a new frame each time.)

-* `element = frame.get(selector, nickname)` gets an element out of the frame.
+* `element = frame.get(selector)` gets an element out of the frame.
 Call this for each element you want to test.
+You can also use `frame.getAll(selector)` to get a list of elements.

 * `element.assert({ property, property, ... });` checks the styling of an element.
 Call this in each test.